Devil May Cry (video game)

-is a 2001 action-adventure game developed by Capcom Production Studio 4 and published by Capcom.
-Released from August to December, originally for the PlayStation 2, it is the first installment in the Devil May Cry series.
-Set in modern times on the fictional Mallet Island, the story centers on Dante, a demon hunter who uses his business to carry out a lifelong vendetta against all demons.
+is a 2001 action-adventure game developed and published by Capcom.
+Set on the fictional Mallet Island, the story centers on Dante, a demon hunter who uses his business to carry out a lifelong vendetta against all demons.
 He meets a woman named Trish who takes him on a journey to defeat the demon lord Mundus, who is responsible for the deaths of Dante's brother and mother.
-The story is told primarily through a mixture of cutscenes, which use the game engine and several pre-rendered full motion videos.
-The game is very loosely based on the Italian poem Divine Comedy by the use of allusions, including the game's protagonist Dante (named after Dante Alighieri) and other characters like Trish (Beatrice Portinari) and Vergil (Virgil).

 The game was originally conceived by Capcom developers as Resident Evil 4.
 Due to the staff feeling it would not fit the Resident Evil franchise, the project became its own title.
 Several gameplay elements were also inspired by a bug found in Onimusha: Warlords.
+The game is very loosely based on the Italian poem Divine Comedy by the use of allusions, including the game's protagonist Dante (named after Dante Alighieri) and other characters like Trish (Beatrice Portinari) and Vergil or Nelo Angelo (in later games revealed to be a brainwashed Vergil, who represents the Roman poet Virgil).

 Devil May Cry received prominent coverage in the video game media due to the impact it had in the action-adventure genre, its high difficulty, and the high overall scores given to it by professional reviewers.
-The game has sold more than three million copies, spawned multiple sequels and a prequel, and is considered among the greatest video games of all time.
+The game has sold more than three million copies, spawned multiple sequels and a prequel, and is considered among the greatest video games ever made.